HectorRicardo/simple-music-app/README.md

 and once we have a full understanding of them, we can start working on the app's implementation.

-To understand the Android music app architecture, we first need to have in mind that, in Android, a music app is actually a special type of a generic **media app**.
+To understand the Android music app architecture, we first need to list out the requirements/expectations that a music app must fulfill.
+And before we list out these expectations, we first need to have in mind that, in Android, a music app is actually a special type of a generic **media app**.

 A media app is a music/audio app or a video app, and can range from being very basic to offering advanced features.
-However, all media apps, regardless of their type and how basic they are, should fulfill this requirement:
+However, all media apps, regardless of their type and how basic they are, should fulfill these two requirements:

-**Media app requirement**: While the app is in the foreground visible to the user, the media player (i.e. audio or video player) should be controllable not only from the app's UI, but also from external media hardware buttons and the Google Assistant.
+**Requirement 1**: While the app is in the foreground visible to the user, the audio or video player should be controllable *to a basic level* * not only from the app's UI, but also from:

-three most important expectations that a decent Android music-playing app must
-fulfill:

-**Expectation 1**: The app's music player should be controllable not only from the app's UI, but also from these other places as well:
-  - the app's notification (your app should provide a notification for the player)
+  - app's player notification (your app should provide a notification for the player).
-  - external media hardware buttons
+  - external media hardware buttons (these are hardware buttons physically found on Android devices and other peripheral devices, for example, the pause/play button on a Bluetooth headset).
-  - Google Assistant
+  - Google Assistant.

-Think of Spotify.
-You're able to play, pause, skip to next, etc.. from Spotify's UI.
-But you can also do these things from the notifications, and the Google Assistant.
-And if you plug in an external speaker or headphones, you're able to **Expectation 2**: Android Auto, Wear OS, and other custom apps should be
-    able to control your app's player as well.
-In addition, they should also be able to access and browse the music library (songs, playlists, albums, artists, etc..) offered by your app.
+* What does "*controllable to a basic level*" mean?
+It means that you can issue to the player some of the most common playback commands, such as Play, Pause, Stop, Rewind, Fast forward, skip to next, etc..

+The places from which an audio or video player is controllable are known as **controllers**.
+The app's UI, the player notification, the external media hardware media buttons and the Google Assistant are all examples of controllers.
+There are other possible controllers that can control the player, but the listed ones are the minimum-mandatory ones.

+**Requirement 2 (Generic media app)**: A well-designed media app should "play well together" with other apps that play audio.
+It should "take turns" and cooperate with other apps on your device that use the audio output stream.
+It should stop playing the audio or video when another app starts playing audio.
+This is to avoid having two audio streams playing at the same time and potentially confusing the user.
+  - For example, if a phone call comes in while you're listening to music, the player should automatically stop so you can take the call.

+These requirements apply to all media apps, whether they're music or video apps, and whether they're very basic or offer very advanced functionality.

+In addition to these requirements, music apps should fulfill the following extra
+requirements:

-  - **Expectation 3**: The app should keep playing in the background even if the user minimizes it, switches to another app, or locks the screen.
-While it's on the background, the player should still remain controllable from all the places listed above.
+**Requirement 3 (Music-app-specific)**: The app should keep playing in the background even if the user minimizes it, switches to another app, or locks the screen.
+While it's on the background, the player should still remain controllable from the controllers listed in Requirement 1.

+**Requirement 4 (Music-app-specific)**: Besides the controllers listed in Requirement 1, the app's music player should also be controllable from
+  - Android Auto
+  - Wear OS
+  - other custom apps

+**Requirement 5 (Music-app-specific)**: The controllers listed in Requirement 4, besides should also be able to access and browse the music library (songs, playlists, albums, artists,
+    etc..) offered by your app.

 If you're knowledgeable in Android development, you'll probably realize that these expectations strongly suggest that we need a client-server architecture for our